Loading...

 Portion Control

-Reduce the portion size of chapati and prawn curry to prevent excessive carbohydrate intake in one sitting.
+Start by reducing the portion size of chapati and prawn curry to limit carbohydrate intake, which can help manage blood sugar levels.

 Fiber Addition